k98kurz/tapescript/language_spec.md

 `OP_PUSH s"hello world"` will convert the utf-8 string "hello world" into bytes and push it onto the queue, utilizing `OP_PUSH1`.

+### Subtapes

+Some features are implemented using subtapes by reading a 2 byte uint size argument from the tape, then reading that many bytes from the tape as the subtape definition, then executing the subtape.
+Subtape definitions have a maximum size of 64KiB (2^16-1 bytes).
+The following features use subtapes:

+- `OP_IF`
+- `OP_IF_ELSE`
+- `OP_DEF`
+- `OP_TRY_EXCEPT`
+- `OP_EVAL`

+Note that `OP_EVAL` does not require any arguments because it reads the top item from the queue as the subtape definition rather than parsing one out from the tape.

 ### Conditional programming

 Tapescript includes three conditional operators: `OP_IF`, `OP_IF_ELSE`, and